Derrick White: College career

 White was lightly recruited out of high school, receiving no scholarship offers from any four-year institutions.
-At the time of his high school graduation, which fell about two months before his 18th birthday, White was barely 6 ft tall—after growing two inches (5 cm) during his senior year.
+At the time of his high school graduation, which fell about two months before his 18th birthday, White was barely 6 ft tall—after growing 2 in as a senior.
 The only head coach at a four-year school who showed sustained interest in White was Jeff Culver, then the head coach at the Denver campus of Johnson & Wales University, a non-scholarship NAIA member better known for its culinary program.
 By the time White was preparing to make his college decision, Culver was hired as head coach at NCAA Division II's Colorado–Colorado Springs and offered White a room-and-board stipend for his freshman season.

 Culver only expected White to become a starter late in his college career.
 He was aware that White's father had a late growth spurt in college, and also knew that doctors had projected White to potentially reach 6 ft 5 in.
 As it turned out, White nearly reached that potential height by the time he enrolled at Colorado–Colorado Springs, falling just 1 in short.
 With his newfound size and athleticism, White became a star at UCCS, starting every game of his three-year career and left as the school's career leader in points (1,912) and assists (343).
 As a junior, White averaged 25.8 points, 7.3 rebounds and 5.2 assists for the Mountain Lions, leading the team to the 2015 NCAA tournament.
 He was named an All-American.

 Following his junior season, White opted to transfer to Division I Colorado to play for Tad Boyle and test his skills in the Pac-12 Conference, one of the top conferences in the country.
 After sitting out the 2015–16 season per NCAA rules, White excelled in his lone season with the Buffaloes, averaging 18.1 points, 4.1 rebounds, and 4.4 assists per game.
 White was named first-team All-Pac-12 and a member of the five-man All-Defensive team.